 The UIC Philosophy Department places a very high priority on providing support for its Ph.D. students.
-We aim at providing five years of support for all Ph.D. students who (a) enter with a bachelors degree, (b) enter with financial support, and (c) continue to make satisfactory progress.
-We try to provide a sixth year of support for students whose interdisciplinary work requires an extra year of study in another department.
-For very many years we have been able to reach these goals.
+Students who are admitted will be offered five years of funding (contingent on remaining in good academic standing); we have provided at least a sixth year of funding to all who needed it for many years, and we aim to continue to do so.
+(In particular, we recognize that students whose interdisciplinary work requires a year of study in another department often require additional support.)
 Teaching Assistantships are by far the most common form of financial support, but each year we have a small number of students on University Fellowships, Dean Scholar Awards, and minority fellowships.
 All these forms of support are sponsored by the UIC Graduate College; more information about them is provided below.
+The Graduate College funding page is here.

 Many applicants are understandably concerned about their ability to make ends meet as a graduate student.
 Please do not hesitate to contact us if you have questions; we will answer them as best we can and can also put you direct contact with graduate students.
-No one is better prepared to speak to this issue than a graduate student, and one of our current graduate students, Robert English, has offered his perspective on living in Chicago on a graduate student salary.
-You can also contact him directly for more information.
+No one is better prepared to speak to this issue than a graduate student, and one of our current graduate students, Emily Lacy, has offered her perspective on living in Chicago on a graduate student salary.
+You can also contact her directly for more information.

 Dean's Scholar Award